Event ROI

 Hard truth on attribution

 Most CRMs undercount event influence because Campaign hygiene is weak.
-If Salesforce Campaigns aren’t set up to tag event-created and event-influenced, you’ll miss half your ROI story.
+If Salesforce Campaigns aren’t set up to tag event-sourced and event-influenced pipeline, you’ll miss half your ROI story.

-(See also: The real cost of bad event attribution and How to set up Salesforce campaigns to track event ROI)
+(See also: The real cost of bad event attribution, How to set up Salesforce campaigns to track event ROI, and Salesforce event ROI: campaigns, reports, attribution.)

 Reality check